r-link/microtome_slides/README.md

-  - Export the new picture (full xylem area with cut-out bark and pith) as `CODE_GI_01.jpg` (export as: *Ctrl + Shift + E*) using the maximal quality setting - the GI in the name codes the GIMP step
+  - Export the new picture (full xylem area with cut-out bark and pith) as `CODE_GI_01.jpg` (export as: *Ctrl + Shift + E*) using the maximal quality setting - the GI in the name means the file has been processed in GIMP.

 ![](figures/step5.png)

-  - If the analyzed cross-section is very large, the vessel size is very small compared to the sample area and/or there are areas with severely damaged vessels, it may be advantageous to select only a wedge of the original picture with the Lasso tool (*F*) and insert it to a new file (*Ctrl + Shift + V*) instead of analyzing the entire cross-section to save time.
+  - Ifa) the analyzed cross-section is very large, b) the vessel size is very small compared to the sample area and/or c) there are areas with severely damaged vessels, it may be advantageous to select only a wedge of the original picture with the Lasso tool (*F*) and insert it to a new file (*Ctrl + Shift + V*) instead of analyzing the entire cross-section to save time.
 In this case, be careful to select a representative section of the sample (i.e., avoid tension